stolostron/rhacm-docs/install/install_connected.md

 See the following prerequisites before installing Red Hat Advanced Cluster Management for Kubernetes:

-* Red Hat OpenShift Container Platform version 4.3 must be deployed in your environment, and you must be logged into it with the CLI.
-See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html).
+* Red Hat OpenShift Container Platform version 4.3 or 4.4 must be deployed in your environment, and you must be logged into it with the CLI.
+See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html) or the [OpenShift version 4.4 documentation](https://docs.openshift.com/container-platform/4.4/welcome/index.html).

 * A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.